mozilla/cargo-vet/book/src/setup.md

 $ cargo vet init
 ```

 This creates and populates the `supply-chain` directory.
-It contains three files:
+It contains two files:
-`audited.toml` (empty), `trusted.toml` (skeleton), and `unaudited.toml` (populated
+`audits.toml` and `config.toml`.
+The `unaudited` table of `config.toml` is
-with the full list of third-party crates currently used by the project).
-The files
+populated with the full list of third-party crates currently used by the
-in this directory should be added to version control along with `Cargo.lock`.
+project.
+The files in this directory should be added to version control along
+with `Cargo.lock`.

 Now, try vetting again: